MikeCook9994/5th-Edition-Hombrew/Class  Options/Ranger/Spirit Caller.md

 ## Spirit Conduit
 *15th-level `=this.file.name` feature*

+You have become a conduit that binds the nature spirits to your world.
 You can cast Spirit Guardians without expending a spell slot.
-While maintaining concentration on Spirit Guardians that was cast in this way, you can call upon spirits without expending a Spirit die.
+While maintaining concentration on Spirit Guardians that was cast in this way, once per turn you can call upon a spirit without expending a Spirit die, even if you have none remaining.

 Once you use this feature, you cannot use it again until you complete a long rest or you expend 3 Spirit dice when you expend a spell slot to cast Spirit Guardians.